-Damon Knight. Often misattributed to Charles Fort.

 The woman stopped him.
 "We shouldn’t talk about this here."

-Kenneth blinked.
 She was right, of course.
 Without another word he followed her down the escalator, out the fare gates and into the parking lot.
 It was a gray day.
-Kenneth realized he was late for work; he must have been sitting on that bench for much longer than he thought.
+Kenneth realized he was late for work.
+He must have been sitting on that bench for much longer than he thought.
 He should call in sick, but for some reason the idea of the phone frightened him just now.
-Hell, everything frightened him now.
-So rather than think about anything, he allowed himself to be led.
+Hell, everything frightened him.
+Rather than think about anything, he allowed himself to be led.

-"Kenneth," he said, wincing because the coffee had burned his mouth a bit.
-"Kenneth Arnold."
+"Kenneth Arnold," he said, wincing because the coffee had burned his mouth a bit.

 "Can I call you Ken?"

 "Okay.
 Kenneth…" She paused and Kenneth could tell she was debating how best to start.
 "Back on the train—"

 "It was black," Kenneth said, staring into his mug.
 "It was a huge, black shape, hanging underneath the freeway overpass and clinging to the pillar.
 But it was alive.
 It didn't move, but you could tell it was alive and it was…waiting for something."
 He licked his lips.
 "I was standing near the window, and the train was pulling into the station, and we'd just gone under the freeway overpass, and I looked up from my phone and there it was, hanging in midair.
 And it had—"